Land Advisory Committee Charter

 V. Committee procedures

-B. LAC meetings will be open to the public except when discussing confidential matters, as the LAC deems necessary.
+B. meetings will be open to the public except when discussing confidential matters, as the deems necessary.
 Meetings attended by interested members of the public will include an open comment period.

-H. Local Nebraska representatives to the LAC who do not have a duty to participate in LAC activities as part of their employment or under a contract with an NRD may request reimbursement of actual expenses and per diem associated with attending LAC meetings or other activities as directed by the LAC or Governance Committee.
+H. Local Nebraska representatives to the who do not have a duty to participate in activities as part of their employment or under a contract with an NRD may request reimbursement of actual expenses and per diem associated with attending meetings or other activities as directed by the or Governance Committee.
 The Finance Committee will develop the procedure for payment of reimbursement requests.